thomasdunn/private-wall/README.md

 private-wall
 ============

-A very simple wall shared only with users of your choosing
+A very simple wall shared only with users of your choosing.
+Send updates with photos via email to configured address and it is added to wall.
+Written in Grails.